brunommst/brunommst.github.io/_projects/5-ontherole.md

 - Communication
 - Typography
 year: "2017"
+description: |-
-description: 'A question turned magazine.
-This first issue works as a discussion about the role of men in the feminist movement.
-After all the cases of harassment in 2017, we question how has popular culture evolved, how can gender roles change and become ever more diluted. '
+  A question turned magazine.
+This first issue discusses the role of men in the feminist movement.
+After all the cases of harassment in 2017, we questioned how popular culture has evolved and how gender roles can change and dilute.
+  This academic project was a turning point for me and impacted the way I see modern design and typography.
 covers:
 - url: "/assets/images/thumbnails/otr-thumb.jpg"
   alt: On The Role image